-- Gives out harmful radiation, fumes, and spotless (a sudden sprinkle of spark).
+- Gives out harmful radiation, and fumes, and spotless (a sudden sprinkle of spark).

 - Welded joints are more breakable, so their fatigue strength is less than the members joined.

-- Results in distortion and induces internal stresses.
+- This results in distortion and induces internal stresses.

 - It needs specific jigs and fixtures to hold metals properly.